-- When is Doctor Who On TV: Sundays at 8 p.m.
+- When is Doctor Who On TV: New episodes of Doctor Who air on Sundays at 8 p.m.
 ET

 - Best Way to Watch on Doctor Who: Flux: Philo (Free Trial), AMC+, HBO Max